 Even today, the notion of a major supermarket replacing a traditional, mall-anchoring department store still doesn't quite register, even though much of the Tacoma Mall — remaining anchor stores, included — has been remodeled, expanded or demolished.
 (I'm still coming to terms with the fact that the Nordstrom, where I ate so many lunches and tried on so many shoes, was turned into a Forever 21 for a minute before converting into a Dick’s Sporting Goods.)

 None of these mall-anchoring department stores, however, have yet to be converted into a supermarket.
 J.C.
-Penney and Sears, two once-mighty anchors that my family usually only ventured into for bulk shampoo and appliance purchases, are even in their original locations.
+Penney and Sears, two once-mighty anchors that my family usually only ventured into for bulk shampoo and appliance purchases, are still in their original locations.
 Macy's, for now at least, is still in the old Bon Marché building, which opened a full year before the rest of the Tacoma Mall in 1964.

 But will this change as once seemingly invincible department store behemoths continue to languish and leave vast, gaping retail holes in their place?